Fine-Grained Reward Optimization for Machine Translation using Error Severity Mappings: Experiments

 \paragraph{Evaluation.} We assess translation quality using a comprehensive suite of well-established evaluation metrics.
 These include \textbf{lexical reference-based metrics}, such as \textsc{BLEU} \cite{bleu} and \textsc{ChrF} \cite{chrf}; \textbf{neural reference-based metrics}, including \textsc{COMET22} \cite{comet22}, \xcomet \cite{xcomet}, and \textsc{BLEURT} \cite{bleurt}; and a \textbf{neural reference-free metric}, \textsc{CometKiwi-23} \cite{cometkiwi}.
 Lexical metrics focus on word overlap and $N$-gram matching, while neural metrics evaluate translations in terms of semantic coherence and contextual quality.
 Including a reference-free metric enables evaluation without reliance on predefined reference texts.
 This diverse set of metrics captures multiple dimensions of translation quality, including fluency, grammatical accuracy, semantic adequacy, and contextual relevance.
 By using various evaluation criteria, we reduce potential biases that may arise from aligning the reward model with a single evaluation metric, ensuring more robust and reliable conclusions about the impact of different approaches on translation quality.

 We apply significance testing at a confidence threshold of $95\%$.
 For segment-level metrics, such as \textsc{COMET-22}, we test at the segment level, but for corpus-level metrics, such as \textsc{BLEU} and \textsc{ChrF}, we apply bootstrapping with $100$ samples of size $500$ \cite{koehn-2004-statistical}.
 Performance clusters are formed based on statistically significant gaps, and final rankings are derived by averaging the cluster scores across all languages \cite{colombo2022bestsystemsnewperspectives,freitag-etal-2023-results}.

-In addition to automated metrics, we conduct human evaluations to gain deeper insights into translation performance.
-Furthermore, significance testing is performed to validate improvements observed across different models and approaches, ensuring the reliability of our findings.
+In addition to automated metrics, we conduct human evaluations with two professional annotators, reporting inter-annotator agreement (Pearson's $r$ and Spearman's $\rho$) and $95\%$ confidence intervals across length buckets to assess the reliability of model differences.

-\paragraph{Reward Models.} We utilize two reward models based on \textsc{xCOMET}\footnote{\url{https://huggingface.co/Unbabel/XCOMET-XL}}.
+\paragraph{Reward Models.} We utilize two reward models based on \href{https://huggingface.co/Unbabel/XCOMET-XL}{\xcomet}.
 The MQM-derived reward signal, referred to as \textsc{xCOMET-MQM}, is generated from error span predictions that identify and classify translation errors by severity.
 Token-level reward signals are directly computed from these error spans, while sentence-level rewards are obtained as a weighted average of the token-level severity spans.
 We also use the standard sentence-level reward signal provided by \textsc{xCOMET} as a baseline for comparison.